 A wide-angle zoom (12-24mm on cropped sensors, 17-35mm on full-frame) is highly versatile but if you have Photoshop CS2 or 3, consider instead shooting vistas with a longer prime lens then stitching the sections together in PhotoMerge.
 The image quality is likely to be better – and the file size bigger.

 We discussed telephotos, but the ideal one to have is the ever-versatile 70-200mm zoom.
 This optic is a staple of many photographers’ camera bags because it’s so great at isolating details that don’t require the magnification of a macro lens.
-Pair a 70-200mm lens with an x1.4 converter, and you’re reach will stretch even further!
+Pair a 70-200mm lens with an x1.4 converter, and your reach will stretch even further!
 Your effective maximum aperture will increase to f/4 (if using an f/2.8 zoom), but this is still quite useful.